IbrahimAnees/sm3-solver/README.md

 ## Environment

-The `scheduler.jar` file located in the project root
+The `scheduler.jar` file can be found under Releases

 ## Arguments/Inputs